EliaTorre/hmmrnn/README.md

 Implements the Reverse class for reverse engineering analysis of RNNs for quick visualization after training.
 Features:
 - Principal Component Analysis (PCA) of hidden states
-- 2D and 3D visualization of latent trajectories
+- Quick visualization of latent trajectories for inspection upon training
 - Analysis of explained variance

 ### manager.py